tdignan87/TraceSense/README.md

 # Information Architecture

-[MySQL](https://www.mysql.com/) was the database choice for my project.
+[MySQL](https://www.mysql.com/) was the database choice for my project locally.
 An relational database management system was the most appropriate database choice for this project.
+On deployment to Heroku i used PostGresSQL for hosting the database on Heroku.

 Typical types of data stored in the database are